Sam Allardyce enjoyed a productive return to his former club Newcastle United as West Ham left St James’ Park with a narrow 1-0 victory.

-Nolan grabbed a first-half winner against his and Allardyce's former side to settle an otherwise uneventful contest, while Jussi Jaaskelainen produced a fine display to show why Allardyce was so keen to bring him to Upton Park this summer.
+Kevin Nolan grabbed a first-half winner to settle an otherwise uneventful contest, while Jussi Jaaskelainen produced a fine display to show why Allardyce was so keen to bring him to Upton Park this summer.

-A slow first half was kicked into gear by Nolan’s strike on 37 minutes, and the home side was unable to offer a substantial response for the rest of the encounter.
-Nolan and Allardyce were not the only familiar faces at St. James Park, as Andy Carroll returned to his former hunting ground as well.
+A slow first half was kicked into gear by Nolan’s strike on 37 minutes, though the home side were unable to offer a substantial response for the rest of the encounter.

-Gutierez, a stand-in captain for Fabricio Coloccini, was forced off after 24 minutes and was taken straight to hospital, though while West Ham’s Matt Jarvis suffered a similar fate, ending his already limited contribution soon after.
+Stand-in captain Gutierrez was forced off after 24 minutes and was taken straight to hospital, while West Ham’s Matt Jarvis suffered a similar fate, ending his already limited contribution soon after.

 Alan Pardew sent Gabriel Obertan on after 78 minutes, but the move was a rare glimpse of positivity on an afternoon when the Magpies did not display enough attacking intent and ultimately paid the price.